How to Select the Best LPN or LVN Program near Sisters Oregon

 Get Free Information on LPN or LVN Programs Near You or Online

 What is an LPN?

-Licensed Practical Nurses have a number of functions that they carry out in the Sherwood OR health care facilities where they are employed.
-As their titles indicate, they are mandated to be licensed in all states, including Oregon.
-Although they may be responsible for overseeing Certified Nursing Assistants (CNA), they themselves usually work under the supervision of either an RN or a doctor.
-The medical care facilities where they work are numerous and assorted, for example hospitals, medical clinics, schools, and long-term care facilities.
-Virtually any place that you can find patients requiring medical assistance is their dominion.
-Every state not only regulates their licensing, but also what duties an LPN can and can’t perform.
-So depending on the state, their day-to-day work functions may include:
+Licensed Practical Nurses have many duties that they perform in the Sisters OR health care facilities where they work.
+As their titles indicate, they are required to be licensed in all states, including Oregon.
+While they may be accountable for overseeing Certified Nursing Assistants (CNA), they themselves generally work under the oversight of either an RN or a doctor.
+The medical facilities where they work are numerous and assorted, including hospitals, medical clinics, schools, and long-term care facilities.
+Anyplace that you can find patients requiring medical assistance is their dominion.
+Every state not only controls their licensing, but also what work activities an LPN can and can’t perform.
+So depending on the state, their daily work activities can include:

 - Measuring vital signs

 - Administering medications

 - Keeping patient records